 Because of the high fixed costs associated with the infrastructure for securitization, and strong demand from global investors for their product, investment banks had good reasons to keep the deals flowing.
-As economist James Mason put it, 'Once you get into it, it's a bit like heroin.'
-Corporate loans, royalties from album sales and television show syndications, property liens, veteran's pensions, social security payments to the elderly and infirm - name the cash flow, and it's a good bet that a banker somewhere has tried to securitize it.
-And the basic idea could be expanded to include blends of prior securitizations, not just 'single malts'.
+As economist James Mason put it, "Once you get into it, it's a bit like heroin."
+Corporate loans, royalties from album sales and television show syndications, property liens, veteran's pensions, Social Security payments to the elderly and infirm-name the cash flow, and it's a good bet that a banker somewhere has tried to securitize it.
+And the basic idea could be expanded to include blends of prior securitizations, not just "single malts."
 Collateralized debt obligations are the best-known example, consisting of a mix of prior asset-backed securities.

 The advent of large-scale securitization corresponded to the broad deregulation of the American financial services industry.
 Unlike much of the industrialized world, where national-scale universal banks are the norm, American banking has been segregated both geographically and industrially for generations.
 Until the 1980s, commercial banks could not have branches in more than one state, and in some cases they were forbidden from operating more than one branch.
 And from the Glass-Steagall Act of 1933 until the Financial Services Modernization Act of 1999, commercial banks and investment banks were legally separated, forbidden from being owned by the same parent company.
-Under the influence of the market fundamentalism described in this issue of SO! by Mitch Abolafia (2010), however, financial services were progressively deregulated, as first geographic and then industrial restrictions were eliminated.
+Under the influence of the market fundamentalism described by Mitch Abolafia (this issue), however, financial services was progressively deregulated, as first geographic and then industrial restrictions were eliminated.

 Thanks to securitization and deregulation, the financial services industry looks almost nothing like it did 30 years ago.
-Commercial banks underwent a massive consolidation movement after the geographic restrictions on banking were removed, leading to an hourglass-shaped industry structure in which a handful of national-scale behemoths (J. P. Morgan Chase, Citigroup, Bank of America and now Wells Fargo) were complemented by an array of relatively tiny local banks (Marquis and Lounsbury, 2007).
-Five of the 10 biggest banks in 1989 are now combined in J. P. Morgan Chase.
+Commercial banks underwent a massive consolidation movement after the geographic restrictions on banking were removed, leading to an hourglass-shaped industry structure in which a handful of national-scale behemoths (JP Morgan Chase, Citigroup, Bank of America, and now Wells Fargo) were complemented by an array of relatively tiny local banks (Marquis and Lounsbury, 2007).
+Five of the ten biggest banks in 1989 are now combined in JP Morgan Chase.
 Meanwhile, nearly all the mid-sized urban banks that were the stalwarts of local communities were gobbled up.
-The biggest banks in San Francisco, Los Angeles, St Louis, Boston, Jacksonville and dozens of other cities now report to B of A's corporate headquarters in Charlottesville, North Carolina, and seven of the 10 largest US cities no longer hosts a major local bank (see Davis, 2009: Ch.
-4).
+The biggest banks in San Francisco, Los Angeles, St. Louis, Boston, Jacksonville, and dozens of other cities now report to B of A's corporate headquarters in Charlottesville, North Carolina, and seven of the ten largest US cities no longer hosts a major local bank (see Davis, 2009: Chapter 4).

-At the same time, securitization encouraged the disaggregation of the value chain in finance, as Palmer and Maher (2010, this issue) describe.
-At the height of the bubble, there were 50,000 freestanding mortgage brokerage firms, as home buyers (and refinancers) turned to brokers rather than banks for their loans.
-The loans themselves were frequently originated by 'non-bank' specialists such as Countrywide and New Century, which could avoid the need for depositors by reselling the loans they originated to Wall Street banks.
+At the same time, securitization encouraged the disaggregation of the value chain in finance, as Palmer (this issue) describes.
+At the height of the bubble there were 50,000 free-standing mortgage brokerage firms, as home buyers (and refinancers) turned to brokers rather than banks for their loans.
+The loans themselves were frequently originated by "non-bank" specialists such as Countrywide and New Century, which could avoid the need for depositors by re-selling the loans they originated to Wall Street banks.
 By the same token, business loans made by commercial banks were routinely securitized, rendering the old distinction between commercial banking and investment banking largely obsolete: if debt was going to end up trading on markets rather than held on the balance sheet, then the Glass-Steagall Act was largely beside the point.
-An entire 'shadow banking' system, comprised of players ranging from asset finance firms to hedge funds, arose in parallel to the traditional banking system, leaving our old maps of the banking industry deceptive.
+An entire "shadow banking" system, comprised of players ranging from asset finance firms to hedge funds, arose in parallel to the traditional banking system, leaving our old maps of the banking industry deceptive.